Cloud-CNC/cloud-cnc/packages/api/README.md

 ## APIs

-### AMQP
-The AMQP API is used between API servers in multi-instance deployments to synchronize state and transmit commands.
-The AMQP API is documented via the AsyncAPI V2 specification.

 ### HTTP
 The HTTP API is used between the client and API server(s) for administrative tasks (eg: creating a file, deleting a machine).
 The HTTP API is documented via